zhenyuanlu/zhenyuanlu.github.io/_pages/home.md

 ---
 layout: page
 permalink: /
-title: "Hi, I'm Zhenyuan Lu"
+title: "Zhenyuan Lu"
 class: home
 ---

 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
+## Zhenyuan Lu
-I am a scientist and PhD research fellow at [Northeastern University](https://www.northeastern.edu/) focusing on applied machine learning techniques.
+Hi!
+I am a PhD research fellow at [Northeastern University](https://www.northeastern.edu/) focusing on applied machine learning techniques.
 I also develop and teach graduate-level courses in [IE7275 data mining]({{ "/ie7275-bos-sm20/" | relative_url }}) and [IE6600 Computation and Visualization for Analytics]({{ "/ie6600-bos-fa20/" | relative_url }}) to prepare graduate students doing research, team projects and future career.

 <!-- Using background and experience working in Biomedical sciences and data science fields over the last 10 years.
 I weave healthcare and machine learning concepts together.
 Prior to NEU, I worked as a research scientist with biotech and personal care companies and helped holds patents on disease diagnosis and healthcare inventions funded by the government and institutions.